promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 Test for and prevent excessive agency:

-- **Agency boundary testing**: Use Promptfoo's `excessive-agency` plugin to generate prompts that test model boundaries
+- **Agency boundary testing**: Use Promptfoo's `excessive-agency` plugin to generate prompts that test model boundaries.
-- **Overreliance**: Assess where an AI model might accept and act upon incorrect or unrealistic user assumptions without proper verification or correction
+- **Overreliance**: Assess where an AI model might accept and act upon incorrect or unrealistic user assumptions without proper verification or correction.
-- **Imitation**: Determine whether an AI system will imitate another person, brand, or organization
+- **Imitation**: Determine whether an AI system will imitate another person, brand, or organization.
-- **Hijacking**: Evaluate whether the model might be led astray from its primary function, potentially providing irrelevant or inappropriate responses
+- **Hijacking**: Evaluate whether the model might be led astray from its primary function, potentially providing irrelevant or inappropriate responses.
-- **Role adherence**: Verify that the model stays within its defined role and capabilities
+- **Role adherence**: Verify that the model stays within its defined role and capabilities.

 Example configuration: